For 2021: We will hold two "in-person" seminars during November and December as well as two webinars. The "in-person" dates can be seen here

 Due to COVID-19, NELI will be altering the format of this year’s Employment Law Conference to be a LIVE WEBINAR Conference.
 The program will be presented over 3 days, with 3.5 hours of instruction per day.
-All participants will receive a complimentary registration for our 2-hour Ethics Webinar on December 10 (more details are below).
+All participants will receive a complimentary registration for our 2-hour Ethics Webinar in December. (more details are below).

 NOTE: NELI has reduced the price of the program because we are able to offer it in webinar format.